baalimago/clai/EXAMPLES.md

 ## Configuration
 `clai` will create configuration files at [os.GetConfigDir()](https://pkg.go.dev/os#UserConfigDir)`/.clai/`.
-Two default command-related ones `textConfig.json` and `photoConfig.json`, then one for each specific model.
+First time you run `clai`, two default command-related ones, `textConfig.json` and `photoConfig.json`,  will be created and then one for each specific model.
-The configuration system is as follows:
+The configuration presedence is as follows (from lowest to highest):
+1. Default hard-coded configurations [such as this](./internal/text/conf.go), these gets written to file first time you run `clai`
-1. Default configurations from `textConfig.json` or `photoConfig.json`, here you can set your default model (which implies vendor)
+1. Configurations from local `textConfig.json` or `photoConfig.json` file
-1. Override the configurations using flags
+1. Flags

-The `text/photo-Config.json` files configures _what_ you want done, **not** how the models should perform it.
+The `textConfig.json/photoConfig.json` files configures _what_ you want done, not _how_ the models should perform it.
 This way it scales for any vendor + model.

 ### Models